-If you don’t hold your camera so that it is properly supported, you will experience camera shake and blurred photos.
-The blur might be significant, or it might just be minor, but why would you risk blurring a photo that you want sharp?
+If you don’t hold your camera so that it’s properly supported, you’ll experience camera shake and capture blurred photos.
+The blur might be significant, or it might just be minor, but why would you risk blurring photos instead of capturing sharp images?

 How not to hold a camera

 Let’s start with the most obvious way of how not to hold a camera.
-The lens makes the camera front heavy and that left hand is not supporting the lens at all.
+The lens makes the camera front heavy and, in the image below, her left hand isn’t supporting the lens at all.

 So, how do you hold a camera?

-Hold your camera like this, with the left hand doing most of the heavy lifting.
+Hold your camera like in this next image, with the left hand doing most of the heavy lifting.